yangchigi/coder/docs/faqs.md

 coder update --always-prompt <workspace name>
 ```

-## I'm running coder on a VM with systemd but latest release installed isn't showing up.
+## I'm running coder on a VM with systemd but latest release installed isn't showing up

 Take, for example, a Coder deployment on a VM with a 2 shared vCPU systemd
 service.
 In this scenario, it's necessary to reload the daemon and then restart